bioidiap/bob.extension/doc/guide.rst

 .. note::
   The core of our strategy is based on standard tools for *defining* and *deploying* Python packages.
   If you are not familiar with Python's ``setuptools``, ``distutils`` or PyPI, it can be beneficial to `learn about those <http://guide.python-distribute.org/>`_ before you start.
-  Python's `Setuptools`_ and `Distutils`_ are mechanisms to *define and distribute* python code in a packaged format, optionally through `PyPI`_, a web-based Python package index and distribution portal.
+  Python's `Setuptools`_ and `Distutils`_ are mechanisms to *define and distribute* Python code in a packaged format, optionally through `PyPI`_, a web-based Python package index and distribution portal.

   `zc.buildout`_ is a tool to *deploy* Python packages locally, automatically  setting up and encapsulating your work environment.